A chronology of continued square roots and other continued compositions, through the year 2016: The Chronology

+The earliest statement of this convergence criterion found thus far is in \hyperref[Wie1904a]{\textsc{Wiernsberger 1904a}} .

-\textsc{Berndt, Choi, and Kang 1999} further comment that the note cited here ``was considerably amplified in a letter from Vijayaraghavan to B. M. Wilson on January 4, 1928."
-That letter is reproduced in \textsc{Berndt and Rankin 1995}.
+\hyperref[Ber1999]{\textsc{Berndt, Choi, and Kang 1999}} further comment that the note cited here ``was considerably amplified in a letter from Vijayaraghavan to B. M. Wilson on January 4, 1928."
+That letter is reproduced in \hyperref[Ber1995]{\textsc{Berndt and Rankin 1995}}.

 \item (1928-1929) Florian Cajori , \emph{A History of Mathematical Notations, Vols.
 I and II}, Open Court Publishing Co., Chicago.
-Reprinted in one volume by Dover Publications, Inc., Mineola, New York, 1993, ISBN 0486677664.

-Paragraphs 332 and 342--350 contain interesting remarks about the history of continued square root notation , including an expression by C. Dibuadius from 1605 for the length of a side of a regular 128-gon.
+Reprinted in one volume by Dover Publications, Inc., Mineola, New York, 1993, ISBN-13: 978-0486677668.
+Paragraphs 332 and 342--350 contain interesting remarks about the history of continued square root notation, including an expression by Christophorus Dibuadius from 1605 for the length of a side of a regular 128-gon.